tidbyt/hdk/README.md

 pio run --environment tidbyt --target upload
 ```

+If you're flashing to a Tidbyt Gen2, just change to the above to use
+the `--environment tidbyt-gen2` flag.

 ## Monitoring Logs
 To check the output of your running firmware, run the following:
 ```